browser-network/network/README.md

 Every browser window connects to many others, creating a robust network through which messages can be sent.

+The goal of this project is to enable easy to use, truly serverless app development.

 The Network can be installed via [npm](//npmjs.org/package/@browser-network/network) or [cdn](//unpkg.com/@browser-network/network/umd/network.min.js) and dropped into